I.B. THE COLLEGE'S FOUNDATIONAL PRINCIPLES

 This process is integral to the College’s administration and receives the support and consideration it demands.
 Each College program and administrative area maintains ongoing short- and long-range planning processes which include environmental scanning and input for effective decision making and planning.
 Each College department’s planning processes develop necessary goals and instructions to identify criteria for measuring success.
 Each College department continuously monitors and evaluates its performance and achievements.
 This evaluation process improves the function and the planning process itself.

-The College is committed to, and complies with, the Criteria of the College Delegate Assembly, either current or as hereafter modified, consistent with policies and procedures of the Commission on Colleges of the Southern Association of Colleges and Schools.
+The College is committed to, and complies with, the Criteria of the College Delegate Assembly, either current or as hereafter modified, consistent with policies and procedures of the Southern Association of Colleges and Schools Commission on College.

 The College understands and agrees that the Commission on Colleges may, at its discretion, make known to any agency or member of the public the nature of any action, positive or negative, regarding status with the Commission.
 The College agrees to disclose to the Commission on Colleges any and all such information as this Commission may require to carry out its evaluating and accrediting function.